-REINS Therapy Horses serve as unique vehicles for inspiring positive changes in the lives of our riders.
-Our herd of 20 horses have almost all been donated!
-Clearly, without people in the community donating exceptional horses, we would be unable to operate.
-REINS serves around 180 riders, with the assistance of over 100 volunteers each week.
-Serving our riders can be mentally and physically stressful for our equine therapists.
-Consequently, it is essential that our horses have a solid work ethic, enjoy people and are healthy and sound.
-A great therapy horse is sound at the walk, trot and canter, with three rhythmic and balanced gaits.
-The quality of the horse’s movement is what most benefits the participant.
-Other qualities we require include varied life experience, a quiet personality and at least eight years of age.
-Our riders have a very wide range of special needs, and our herd must be varied to meet those needs; therefore, the specific qualities we are seeking in a horse can change depending upon the current needs of our program.
+REINS Therapy Horses play a significant role when it comes to inspiring positive change in the lives of our riders.
+Most of our herd has been donated!
+Without people in the community donating exceptional horses, we would be unable to operate.
+REINS serves around 180 riders, with the assistance of over 120 volunteers each week.
+Serving our riders can be mentally and physically stressful for our equine therapists, therefore it is essential that our horses have a solid work ethic, enjoy people, are healthy and sound.
+A great therapy horse is sound at the walk, trot, and canter, with three rhythmic and balanced gaits.
+The quality of the horse’s movement is most important for the participant.
+Other qualities we require include varied life experience, a quiet personality, and at least four years of age.
+Our riders have a very wide range of special needs, and our herd must be varied to meet those needs.
+The specific qualities we are seeking in a horse can change depending upon the current demands of our program.

-If you donate your horse to REINS you can be assured that your horse will receive exceptional care, unlimited love, and constant attention and appreciation.
-Further, you will receive the deep satisfaction of knowing that you are helping to make a profound difference in the lives of children and adults with special needs!
+If you donate your horse to REINS you can be assured that your horse will receive exceptional care, unlimited love, constant attention, and unwavering appreciation.
+And you will have the deep satisfaction of knowing that you are helping to make a profound difference in the lives of our students.

 Answer the questions below.
-If you have more true than false your horse might have the “Right Stuff” to have a second career as a therapy horse.
-Please review the list below, and then download and print our Horse Donation Packet in the ‘attachments’ section at the bottom of this page.
-Contact Kaitlyn at 760-731-9168 or email@example.com if you have more questions.
+If you answer more true than false, your horse might have the “Right Stuff” to succeed at a second career as a therapy horse.
+Please review the list below, and then fill out the google form at the bottom of this section.
+Contact Grace or Nikki at 760-731-9168 or [email protected] or [email protected] if you have any questions.
 Thanks for thinking of REINS!

 - My horse is physically sound, and does not have any major health related problems.